radar/ryanbigg.com/_posts/2019-11-28-they-fixed-the-keyboard.markdown

 Then I went to TypeRacer on my _new_ MacBook Pro and did 5 more tests.

 My range there was 105-120WPM.
-So I'm typing at about 15-20WPM _on average_ faster on this keyboard than I was on the old one.
+So I'm typing at 15-20WPM faster on this keyboard than I was on the old one.

 This keyboard _is_ better for me than the old one was.
 It seems that Apple has fixed the keyboard issues.